michaelrwijaya/BCCObjectDetection/README.md

 # BCCObjectDetection
-Files That Are More Than 25 MB Are Stored In The Release
+Files That Are More Than 25 MB Are Stored In The Releases